X-59: Revolutionizing Supersonic Travel with Silence

 The Challenge of Sonic Booms

 When aircraft exceed the speed of sound, they create a sonic boom.
-This phenomenon results from pressure waves generated by the aircraft.
-It produces a loud noise that can be heard on the ground.
-Sonic booms have been a significant barrier to supersonic travel since they disturb communities and wildlife.
+It’s physics doing what physics does, pressure waves generated by the aircraft reaching the ground as a loud, startling noise.
+Sonic booms have been the main barrier to supersonic travel since the beginning.
+They disturb communities and wildlife.
+They make people angry enough to call their representatives.

 X-59 Innovative Design